-A collaboration between the Arts Council of Moore County and the Southern Pines Recreation & Parks Department since 1978, the 41st Annual Autumnfest will feature live entertainment, arts and craft booths, and great food.
+A collaboration between the Arts Council of Moore County and the Southern Pines Recreation & Parks Department since 1978, the 44th Annual Autumnfest will feature live entertainment, arts and craft booths, and great food.
 There is also a 5K Run, 1-mile Fun Run & Health Walk, and children’s activities.

-26th Annual Sardine Festival
+Annual Sardine Festival

-This tongue in cheek festival has become a local favorite and each year over 1,000 people come out and enjoy sardines, music, laughs, and fellowship!
+This tongue-in-cheek festival has become a local favorite and each year over 1,000 people come out and enjoy sardines, music, laughs, and fellowship!
 All are invited to enjoy a free lunch of sardines, crackers, moon pies, RC Colas, and Cokes.
 The Sardine Queen traditionally arrives via fire truck in her own parade at noon, and the new Sardine Queen will be crowned.
 And don’t forget to bring a breath mint!